Part A: Claims

 6.6.1 Claims can be made in respect of donations received in any period in any tax year, subject to the time limits set out above at paragraph 6.5, or for the whole of one or more accounting years.
 The Charities online system only allows you to make a claim for years that are in date.

-6.6.2 Where a charity hasn’t kept an auditable recording of a telephone Gift Aid declaration and issues written confirmation statements to donors to validate their Gift Aid declaration (see paragraphs 3.12.2 and 3.13.1), a claim can only be made after the written confirmation has been sent to the donor.
+6.6.2 Where a charity has not kept an auditable recording of a telephone Gift Aid declaration and issues written confirmation statements to donors to validate their Gift Aid declaration (read paragraphs 3.12.2 and 3.13.1), a claim can only be made after the written confirmation has been sent to the donor.

 6.6.3 Claims can be submitted as frequently as a charity wants.
 Claims may not be paid, however, where the amounts being reclaimed are small (under £100) and the charity makes more than one claim in each tax year.